Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/emitter/physics/boids.rst

 Crowd and Center rules, meaning that "while panicked" it could well run into obstacles, e.g. even if instructed not to, most of the time.

-As a final note, the Collision algorithm is still not perfect and in research progress, so you can expect wrong behaviors at some occasion.
+As a final note, the collision algorithm is still not perfect and in research progress, so you can expect wrong behaviors at some occasion.
 It is worked on.